Rocksrock18/ChessEngine/README.md

 ## Built With
 * React
 * C#
-* Deployed FrontEnd to Heroku
+* Deployed front-end to Heroku
-* Deployed BackEnd to Azure
+* Deployed back-end to Azure

 ## Further Reading